dis-unige/swisscovery-vu3/js/prm-blank-ill-after/unige-ill-open-url/README.md

 information.
 To prevent asking users to enter all this information manually, we are encoding it in openURL parameters when linking to the blank ILL form.

+This module also fixes what looks to be a typo in the Primo code that fails to make the pickup library drop down a mandatory input field.

 Binding directive: `prm-blank-ill-after`

 ## Usage